rehierl/node-tree-outliner/3-2-0-design-3.md

 into account.

 () Because the previous sibling of the first node could potentially be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not supposed to be the actual sectioning node.

-Note that there is a certain amount of "symmetry" that needs to be taken into account.
+Consequently, a certain amount of "symmetry" needs to be taken into account when defining sectioning nodes.
 After all, it does not make much sense to define an additional type of sectioning nodes, if it would only be slightly different to an existing one.

 () It does matter, where the sectioning node and the section's first node is located.
-Both can be seen to define the "location" of a section.
+Both can be seen to define the "location" of a section, and, as such the relationship with other sections.
 Consequently, the corresponding statements can be understood to be in conflict with each other, if both nodes turn out to have different parent nodes.

 Note that this can also be understood to indicate that all sections must be strongly connected.
 That is, a section must not be allowed to contain any gaps